acrolinx/nextgen-analyzer/README.md

   for better user experience
 - **Chunked Line Suggestions**: Continuous modified lines are grouped into single suggestions for better readability
+- **Smart File Filtering**: Only creates suggestions for files actually changed in the pull request
 - **Error Handling**: Graceful handling of API limits and permission issues
 - **Event-Specific**: Only creates suggestions for pull request events